carpentries-incubator/fair-bio-practice/_episodes/07-files-organization.md

 Establishing a system that allows you to access your files, avoid duplication and ensure that your data can be easily found needs planning.

 You can start by developing a logical folder structure.
 To do so, you need to take into account the following suggestions:

 - Use folders to group related files.
 A single folder will make it easy to locate them.
 - Name folders appropriately: use descriptive names after the areas of work to which they relate.
 - Structure folders hierarchically: use broader topics for your main folders and increase in specificity as you go down the hierarchy.
 - Be consistent: agree on a naming convention from the outset of your research project.
-- If you change the strategy, document it and update the files which followed the old convention.

-> ## Tip
-> Sometimes it is better to make separate folders for ongoing and
-> completed work.
-{: .callout}

 > ## Challenge (5 minutes)
 > Take a look at the folder structure recommended by the